FlutterWay/bottom_sheet_scaffold/README.md

 ```

 ## DraggableArea
-If you set the parameter called draggableBody in DraggableBottomSheet to false, you will need the DraggableArea widget to scroll the bottom sheet.
+If you set the parameter "draggableBody" in DraggableBottomSheet to false, you will need the DraggableArea widget to scroll the bottom sheet.

 ```dart
 DraggableBottomSheet(